jigish/slate/README.md

     Will bind the keystroke ctrl-1 to move the window to the top-left corner and resize it to 1/4 of the screen

+* Hide one or more applications: `hide applications`

+        applications = a comma separated list of application names.
+Individual application names must be surrounded by quotes.

+    Example:

+        bind 1:ctrl hide 'iTerm','Google Chrome'

+    Will bind the keystroke ctrl-1 to hide iTerm and Google Chrome.

+* Show one or more applications: `show applications`

+        applications = a comma separated list of application names.
+Individual application names must be surrounded by quotes.

+    Example:

+        bind 1:ctrl show 'iTerm','Google Chrome'

+    Will bind the keystroke ctrl-1 to show (unhide) iTerm and Google Chrome.

+* Toggle one or more applications: `toggle applications`

+        applications = a comma separated list of application names.
+Individual application names must be surrounded by quotes.

+    Example:

+        bind 1:ctrl toggle 'iTerm','Google Chrome'

+    Will bind the keystroke ctrl-1 to toggle iTerm and Google Chrome.
+Toggle meaning if the individual application is currently hidden it will be shown and if it is currently shown it will be hidden.

 * Chain multiple operations to one binding: `chain opAndParams1 | opAndParams2 ...`

         opAndParamsX = any operation string (except sequence, hint and grid)